 Ever wanted to whip down the Thames, passing the iconic sites at top speed reminiscent of that James Bond scene?
-Then you need to get your butt on a Thames Rocket as I did last Friday evening.
+Then you need to get your butt on the Thames Rockets as I did last Friday evening.

-The Thames Late’s trip (and it’s daytime counterpart) is a 50 minute journey at the cost of £39.50 per adult and in my honest opinion it’s a total worthwhile treat, I had so much fun!
-A huge thank you to Love Pop Ups London for allowing me to have this experience and providing all the photos for this post (I was too scared I was going to loose my camera over the side!).
+The Thames Rockets Late’s trip (and it’s daytime counterpart) is a 50-minute journey at the cost of £39.50 per adult and in my honest opinion it’s a total worthwhile treat, I had so much fun!
+A huge thank you to Love Pop Ups London for allowing me to have this experience and providing all the photos for this post (I was too scared I was going to lose my camera over the side!).